-Life is a beautiful experience and over the years, we’ve been learning how to share experiences with others.
+Life is a beautiful experience and over the years, we’ve been learning how to best share our experiences with others.
 A few weeks ago, we received a Facebook message from Jonathan, a student in the Wolff Center for Entrepreneurship at the University of Houston’s Bauer College of Business.
-He said his sister, Rena Cohen-Kurzrock, was interested in shadowing Goodspero for internship week at her school, School of the Woods (Montessori Education).
+He said his sister, Rena, was interested in shadowing Goodspero for internship week at her school, School of the Woods Montessori.

 Rena’s senior thesis is: “Do Disney animated princess/prince movies display hidden/implied stereotypes and ideas that negatively influence children?“.
 Her thesis connects with child development and education, as well as the role that media plays.

 Our week with Rena opened our eyes yet again to the power and influence youth have, not only on social issues like gender stereotypes and education, both of which carry deep roots in our values, but also on the power of inspiration and action.